 Decreased cortisol levels

-Massage during pregnancy lowers your cortisol levels, thereby boosting your mood and relieving tension and stress.
+Massage during pregnancy lowers cortisol levels, boosting mood and relieving tension and stress.

-It’s a fact that stress is the greatest enemy of a person’s overall well-being, especially in the long run.
-So pregnancy massage promotes your overall health and well-being by lowering cortisol in your body.
+Stress is the greatest enemy of overall well-being, especially in the long run.
+Pregnancy massage promotes overall health and well-being by lowering cortisol in the body.

 Newborn’s health